 OpenFlow is a open standard managed by Open Networking Foundation.
 It specifies a protocol through switch a remote controller can modify the behavior of networking devices through a well-defined “forwarding instruction set”.
 Floodlight is designed to work with the growing number of switches, routers, virtual switches, and access points that support the OpenFlow standard.

 - Offers a module loading system that make it simple to extend and enhance.

 - Easy to set up with minimal dependencies

 - Supports a broad range of virtual- and physical- OpenFlow switches

 - Can handle mixed OpenFlow and non-OpenFlow networks – it can manage multiple “islands” of OpenFlow hardware switches

-- Designed to be high-performance – is the core of a commercial product from Big Switch Networks.
+- Designed to be high-performance – is multithreaded from the ground up

 - Support for OpenStack (link) cloud orchestration platform